You are not yet enrolled in this course.

 The Minnesota Supreme Court should promulgate minimum standards for the implementation and administration of a parent education program.

 The course is designed to educate, train, and assist divorcing/separating parents in regards to the impact of divorce on parents and children as well as the Minnesota Court Process.
 It is completely online and will take 4 hours to complete.
 You can log in and out as many times as needed until you complete the course and reach the required four (4) hour minimum.
 A timer will be displayed on each page to track time spent in the course.
 The course has a timer which will track the amount of time you spend in the course.
 You do not have to complete the four (4) hours all at one time.
-You have 30 days to complete the course from the date of registration.
+Participants have 30 days to complete the course from the day of registration and payment.

 A Certificate of Completion will be available to download and/or print once the participant completes the minimum time set by the Minnesota Courts and receives a score of at least 70% on the end of course test.
 The End of Course Test will not be available until the participant has met the four (4) hour requirement.
 Once the timer has reached four (4) hours, the test will automatically be unlocked and accessible to the participant.